DR KATE BURNINGHAM

-Kate is a co-investigator in CUSP leading the S1 work theme which explores the contested and situated nature of ordinary people’s visions of the good life and explores the role of materialism in delivering (and hindering) a sense of prosperity.
+Kate is a Deputy Director in CUSP, leading the S1 work theme which explores the contested and situated nature of ordinary people’s visions of the good life and explores the role of materialism in delivering (and hindering) a sense of prosperity.
 It will explore how different philosophical understandings of justice and fairness enter lay narratives of the good life and how aspirations for prosperity and sustainability are negotiated in diverse places and circumstances.

 Kate was recently a co-investigator in both the ESRC research group on Lifestyles, Values and Energy Consumption (RESOLVE) and the ESRC, Defra and Scottish Government funded Sustainable Lifestyles Research Group (SLRG) in which she led a qualitative longitudinal project Exploring Lifestyle Changes in Transition (ELiCiT).